 Students must apply for admission to the Honors Programs and once accepted they must sign an Honors Program Student Course Contract.
 Applications may be obtained from the Honors Program Coordinator.
 Each application will be reviewed and admission determined by the Honors Program Coordinator.
 Students may apply at any time during the academic year.

-For further information about the Honors Program, contact the Honors Program Coordinator, Héctor Villarreal at 956-872-6440 or by email to hectorv@ southtexascollege.edu.
+For further information about the Honors Program, contact the Academic Excellence Office 956-872-2246.

 To be eligible to apply for the STC Honors Program, a student must be THEA complete and must have a cumulative college GPA of 3.25 on transferable courses only.

-To apply, the student must:

-- 1. Submit a complete Honors Application Form - 2.
-Submit STC transcript demonstrating GPA - 3.
-Meet with the Honors Program Coordinator
+To apply, the student must: 1.
+Submit a complete Honors Application; 2.
+Submit STC transcript; 3.
+Meet with the Honors Program Coordinator.